pingswept/me30-website/content/logistics/projects.md

 **Due date for PCB submission: Monday, October 30, 11:59 PM**

 When your design is ready, you should [submit it to the fabricator](https://oshpark.com/), OSH Park.
 It will cost you around $10\.
-(If this cost is a hardship, please let Kristen or Brandon know, and we will help, no questions asked.)
+(If this cost is a hardship, please let Kristen or Brandon know, and we will cover the cost by ordering it for you, no questions asked.)
 After you submit it, take a screenshot of your order confirmation and upload it to the Project 3 PCB assignment on Canvas (proof that you submitted your project on time).
 Also, take a screenshot of your PCB design in KiCad and upload that as well (it would be a good idea to save this screenshot for your portfolio).